openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 Similarly to {{RFC9528}}, EDHOC-PSK provides external authorization data protection.
 The integrity and confidentiality of EAD fields follow the same security guarantees as in the original EDHOC specification.

-## PSK usage for Session Resumtpion

-This section defines how PSKs are used for session resumption in EDHOC.
-We can distinguish between two types of resumption PSKs:

-  - External PSK: a PSK established out-of-band and used for the initial handshake.
-  - Ressumption PSK: a key derived from a previous EDHOC session specifically for resumption purposes.

-### Ciphersuite requirements for resumption

-When using a resumption PSK derived from a previous EDHOC exchange:

-  1. The resumption PSK MUST only be used with the same ciphersuite that was used in the original EDHOC exchange, or with a ciphersuite that provides equal or higher security guarantees.
-  2. Implmentations SHOULD manitain a mapping between the resumption PSK and its originating ciphersuite to enforce this requirement.
-  3. If a resumption PSK is offered with a weaker ciphersuite than its original exchange, the recipient MUST reject the connection attempt.

-### Privacy Considerations for Resumption

-When using resumption PSKs:

-  - The same ID_CRED_PSK is reused each time EDHOC is executed with a specific resumption PSK.
-  - To prevent long-term tracking, implementations SHOULD periodically initiate a full EDHOC exchange to generate a new resumption PSK and corresponding ID_CRED_PSK.

-While PSK reuse enhances efficiency by reducing the overhead of key exchanges, it presents privacy risks if not managed properly through periodic renewal.

-### Security Considerations for Resumption

-- Resumption PSKs MUST NOT be used for purposes other than EDHOC session resumption.
-- Resumption PSKs MUST be securely stored with the same level of protection as the original session keys.
-- Parties SHOULD implement mechanisms to detect and prevent excessive reuse of the same resumption PSK.

 ## Post Quantum Considerations

 Recent achievements in developing quantum computers demonstrate that it is probably feasible to build one that is cryptographically significant.
 If such a computer is implemented, many of the cryptographic algorithms and protocols currently in use would be insecure.
 A quantum computer would be able to solve Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH) problems in polynomial time.